 You might not be a big brand like Coke or Nike, but take a few tips from their play book.
 Being consistent helps people see at a glance, “Hey, this post is from Peg, and I loved her last post.”(I hope!)

 Your style may evolve a bit over time, but you'll know when you've nailed it and stick with it once you do!

 9. Invest in yourself

-Quality is important so if there’s things you can’t do yourself, hire someone to help you.
-Or find online resources to learn what you need to know to create your updated sparkly online brand!
+Quality is paramount so if there are things you can't do yourself, hire someone to help you.
+Or find online resources to learn what you need to know to create your updated, sparkly online brand!

 What challenges have you come across while learning the ropes with social media?
 How did you solve them?
 Any questions that I can help you with?
 Leave them in the questions below and I'll do my best to help you out!